weishiy/Library_management_system/README.md

 # Library Management System

 ## Overview
 This project is a Java-based Library Management System using PostgreSQL.
 It focuses on database transactions and locking with JDBC.
-From course SWEN304.

 ## Features
 - **Book Management**: Lookup, borrow, and return books.